 So finally, the senior manager asks who you are.
 What do you say?
 Try not to start by saying “I’m the health and safety manager” or “I write risk assessments.”
 Perhaps “I save the lives of your employees” or “I stop you going to jail” or “I keep us out of the newspaper headlines.”
 You have to find something that works for you, but make it something that surprises them, that means they have to ask you a second question.
 Then you’re on your way.

-For more information as to how our safety software can transform you into a high-flying health and safety genius, check out our Full Range of Modules.
+For more information as to how our health and safety software can transform you into a high-flying health and safety genius, check out our Full Range of Modules.
 Alternatively, if you would like one of our product experts to discuss your existing processes or needs why not Request A Callback.